Harmony: A Joint Self-Supervised and Weakly-Supervised Framework for Learning General Purpose Visual Representations: Introduction

-Recent works in self-supervised learning formulate the pre-training task as either discriminative or generative \cite{ozbulak2023know, doersch2016unsupervised}.
-For discriminative SSL methods, the model learns visual representations from images by differentiating between positive images pairs, and optionally repelling negative pairs \cite{simclr, byol, dino, dinov2, moco, mocov2}.
-On the other hand, generative approaches learn visual representations by masking certain parts of an image and learning to reconstruct the missing parts, given the original image \cite{mae, videomae, siamese}.
-Because SSL methods do not require manually annotated labels, they can be used for training large neural networks on huge image datasets scraped from the web \cite{dinov2}.
+Recent works in self-supervised learning formulate the pre-training task as either discriminative or generative \citep{ozbulak2023know, doersch2016unsupervised}.
+For discriminative SSL methods, the model learns visual representations from images by differentiating between positive images pairs, and optionally repelling negative pairs \citep{simclr, byol, dino, dinov2, moco, mocov2}.
+On the other hand, generative approaches learn visual representations by masking certain parts of an image and learning to reconstruct the missing parts, given the original image \citep{mae, videomae, siamese}.
+Because SSL methods do not require manually annotated labels, they can be used for training large neural networks on huge image datasets scraped from the web \citep{dinov2}.

-Combining weakly-supervised and self-supervised learning has led to better performing learning paradigms \cite{maskclip, slip, yuan2021multimodal}.
-For example, SLIP \cite{slip} combines CLIP with SimCLR, leading to significantly better zero-shot capabilities, and overall more accurate models across multiple downstream tasks.
-More recently, MaskCLIP combines CLIP with masked self-distillation, leading to further improvements in a variety of downstream evaluations.
+Combining language-supervised and self-supervised learning has led to superior learning paradigms \citep{maskclip, slip, yuan2021multimodal, silc, detailclip}.
+For example, SLIP \citep{slip} combines CLIP with SimCLR, leading to better zero-shot capabilities and overall more accurate models across multiple downstream tasks.
+MaskCLIP \citep{maskclip} combines CLIP with masked self-distillation, leading to further improvements in a variety of downstream evaluations.
+More recently, SILC \citep{silc} combined CLIP with DINO \citep{dino} to learn more localized image features for dense prediction tasks.
+DetailCLIP \citep{detailclip} combines A-CLIP \citep{attentive} with MAE \citep{mae} and iBOT \citep{ibot}, outperforming all three methods in isolation.

-Building on the aforementioned works, we present a novel framework, which we will call Harmony, that combines discriminative and generative self-supervision with weakly-supervised learning in order to learn general purpose visual representations from image-captions pairs gathered from the web.
+Building on the aforementioned works, we present a novel framework, which we will call Harmony, that combines discriminative and generative self-supervision with language-supervised learning in order to learn general purpose visual representations from image-captions pairs gathered from the web.
 Our approach is designed to learn semantic visual representations useful for high-level vision tasks and fine-grained, low-level representation for dense prediction tasks at the same time.